London Nationals: Uniforms and logos

-The original London Nationals were modelled off their parent club, the Toronto Maple Leafs up until the change to the London Knights.
-The team's logo was the same Leaf as used by the parent club at the time, except with the words "London Nationals" written out across the leaf instead of "Toronto Maple Leafs" The team over went numerous logo and uniform changes with sponsors including Chester Pegg & Phibbs Incorporated.
-The team adopted similar colours to the Knights (Eggplant & teal) in the 1990s to look more like their Jr A affiliate.
-The Knight's move to more modern colours in 2002 brought the Nationals' look back to the familiar blue & white look.
-Today's uniforms mimic the Maple Leafs look, adopting a blue, white & black colour scheme.
-In 2015, the Nationals adopted a black alternate jerseys with the team's crest logo.
+The original London Nationals were modelled after their parent club, the Toronto Maple Leafs, up until the affiliation changed to the London Knights.
+The team’s logo was the same maple leaf used by the parent club at the time, except with “London Nationals” written across the leaf instead of “Toronto Maple Leafs.”
+Over the years, the team went through numerous logo and uniform changes, with sponsors including Chester Pegg & Phibbs Incorporated influencing the look.
+In the 1990s, the Nationals adopted the Knights’ eggplant and teal colours to mirror their Jr. A affiliate.
+When the Knights moved to their modern green, black, and gold look in 2002, the Nationals returned to a familiar blue-and-white design.

+In 2015, the Nationals introduced a black alternate jersey featuring the team’s crest logo.

+In 2025, the Nationals unveiled a complete rebrand, replacing their long-standing Maple Leafs-style crest with a new train logo.
+This update was more than just a cosmetic change — it was a deliberate nod to the team’s history and its namesake, the Canadian National Railway (CNR).
+Dating back to 1961, the Nationals name was adopted after the Canadian National Recreation Association, an organization of CNR employees, sponsored the team.
+The new logo and colour palette — featuring a deeper blue accented by black and white — celebrate that heritage by evoking the hard-working, blue-collar spirit of railway workers and the local community they represented, symbolizing strength, motion, and the team’s forward momentum.

 Mascot

 The Nationals' mascot is now known as "Lou", a tribute to the Lou Ball Juniors, a Jr. B team which played out of the Ontario Arena at the Western Fairgrounds beginning in 1950.
 The winning name was submitted in a "Name The Mascot" contest.
 Lou made his first appearance in 2012.